UW-GAC/primed-file-checks/README.md

 pass_checks | a boolean value where 'true' means the set of tables fulfilled the minimum requirements of the data model (all required tables/columns present)

-### gsr_report
+## gsr_report

-This workflow is a version of the data model report specific to the PRIMED Genomic Summary Results (GSR) data model.
+This workflow is a data model report specific to the PRIMED Genomic Summary Results (GSR) data model.
 The analysis table is supplied in long form as key/value pairs ([example](testdata/gsr_analysis_table.tsv)) rather than wide form.
 A unique `analysis_id` is added to both the analysis table and the file table to link the analysis and the data files.

 This workflow returns, in addition to reports, TSV files with the 'analysis' and 'file' tables with the `analysis_id` added.
 The user can then use functions from the AnvilDataModels](https://github.com/UW-GAC/AnvilDataModels) package to import these tables to an AnVIL workspace.